 Are You Looking for an Employment Lawyer for Bonus Disputes in Los Angeles?

-For employees who work in sales positions or jobs where bonus payments are part of their pay structure, they have come to count on this income to help support themselves and their families.
-However, if the time comes when an employee needs to take a medical leave of absence from their job via the Family and Medical Leave Act, it is possible their employer may choose to begin prorating their bonus payments, severely impacting their income at a time when many can least afford it.
-Should you be facing such a situation and have reason to believe your employer has no right to prorate your bonus payments, it may be time to discuss your situation with a trusted employment attorney in Los Angeles.
+In that case, their employer may choose to begin prorating their bonus payments, severely impacting their income at a time when many can least afford it.
+Should you be facing such a situation and have reason to believe your employer has no right to prorate your bonus payments it may be time to discuss your case with a trusted employment attorney in Los Angeles.

 All Absences Must be Treated Equally

-When an employer prorated bonus payments of employees who have been on FMLA leave, it is important that those bonus payments have also been prorated for other employees who are on non-FMLA leave.
-According to FMLA regulations, payments of this nature may be denied unless they were paid to employees who were on an equivalent leave status.
+When an employer prorated bonus payments of employees on FMLA leave, it is important that those bonus payments have also been prorated for other employees on non-FMLA leave.
+According to FMLA regulations, payments of this nature may be denied unless paid to employees on equivalent leave status.
 If you have questions about this area of FMLA regulations and how your employer has interpreted these regulations, listen to the advice of Los Angeles lawyers for prorate bonus payments.

 Know Your Employer’s Leave Policy